Advertiser Disclosure

 Hot Tip:

-A great way to maximize the usage of your credit cards is to use one of Chase’s travel rewards cards for bonus categories, then use the Chase Freedom Unlimited® for everything else.
+A great way to maximize your credit card usage is to use one of Chase’s travel rewards cards for bonus categories and the Chase Freedom Unlimited® for everything else.
 You’ll get 1.5% cash-back versus just 1% points with the other cards (among other great perks).

 Transfer Chase Ultimate Rewards Points to Airline and Hotel Partners

-You can redeem Ultimate Rewards points for travel booked through Chase Travel with up to 1.5 cents per point in value, or opt for Pay Yourself Back, statement credits, gift cards, charitable donations, gift cards, and merchandise.
+You can redeem Ultimate Rewards points for travel booked through Chase Travel with up to 1.5 cents per point in value, or opt for Pay Yourself Back, statement credits, gift cards, charitable donations (through December 31, 2024, or January 31, 2025, depending on the card), gift cards, and merchandise.

 However, the most lucrative redemptions are available when transferring your Chase Ultimate Rewards points to a partner loyalty program, which is why these points are highly valuable.
 Ultimate Rewards transfer to hotel and airline programs at a 1:1 ratio (see below).